florath/rmtoo/contrib/vmsetup/Readme-PreinstalledVM.rst

 Copy the Template Project
 =========================

-Copy the template project to the home directory:
+Copy the template project to the home directory and change the working directory to the new project.

 .. code:: bash

-   cp -r /usr/local/pkg/rmtoo/rmtoo/contrib/template_project MyProject
+   cp -r /usr/local/pkg/rmtoo/rmtoo/contrib/template_project MyProject cd MyProject

 This is a minimalist project with only two requirements - but the whole environment and infrastructure is set up so that is easy to